chuangcaleb/wtsa/_paages/about.md

 I tried running [an Instagram account](https://instagram.com/whatsthestoryabout) for a while (a good while!), but I ended up taking more time designing than actually writing out things.

 Through my Computer Science degree, I started using [Obsidian](https://obsidian.md) and learnt about the amazing [Markdown](https://www.markdownguide.org) format (a common language in the coding field!).
 Then I thought, why not integrate [Obsidian](https://obsidian.md) with my writing escapades?
-I learnt and practiced even more to be able to maintain a [Jekyll](https://jekyllrb.com) site.
+I learnt and practiced even more to be able to maintain a [Jekyll](https://jekyllrb.com) site, which helps me quickly compile my Markdown scribblings, autogenerates their appropriate website-matter, and effortlessly publishes them online!

 Which brings us here.
 So this website-blog-space-area is my external dump of all the thoughts in my head.
-Nothing too fancy, no special theme styling, just focus on getting everything out of my head, and onto this digital paper.
+Nothing too fancy, no special theme styling: just focus on getting everything out of my head, and onto this digital paper.

 Welcome to the dump.